liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 One of my favorite Git + fzf utilities is one I call `gri`.
 It enables me to choose the commit I want to rebase my branch on.
 Let’s build this one together.

-First, let’s create another bash function and call it `gri` (it stands for “git rebase interactive”).
+First, let’s create a Bash function called `gri` (it stands for “git rebase interactive”).

 ```bash
 function gri() {